 HIV and AIDS Statistics - Toronto

-It is estimated that over 19,000 people are currently living with HIV/AIDS in Toronto - over 16,000 have been diagnosed with an estimated 20% (3,200) are HIV-positive but do not know it as they have not been diagnosed.
+It is estimated that over 19,000 people are currently living with HIV/AIDS in Toronto - over 16,000 have been diagnosed with HIV with an estimated 20% (3,200) who are HIV-positive but do not know it as they have not been diagnosed.

-497 Torontonians were diagnosed as HIV-positive in 2012, down from 544 in 2011.
-It is estimated that the number of people who were actually infected with HIV in Toronto in 2012 was 646 people.
+400 Torontonians were diagnosed as HIV-positive in 2013, down from 497 in 2012.
+It is estimated that the number of people who were actually infected with HIV in Toronto in 2013 was approximately 500 people.

-- Gay and bisexual men and other men who have sex with men (MSM): 65%.
+- Gay and bisexual, and other men who have sex with men (MSM): 75% of all diagnoses.

-- Men and women from countries with high rates of HIV infection: 17%
+- Men and women from countries with high rates of HIV infection: 8% of all diagnoses.

 HIV/AIDS in Ontario, Preliminary report 2011